Orsoya

 Orsoya (Орсоя /bg/) is a village near the Danube River in Lom Municipality, Montana Province, northwestern Bulgaria, 14 km. west of Lom.

 Orsoya Rocks in the South Shetland Islands off Antarctica are named after the village.

+History

+A necropolis dating to the Late Bronze Age has been discovered in the vicinity of Orsoya.
+The remains of the ancient Roman fortified road station of Remetodia have been uncovered within the village's territory.
+Located 1.7 km south of the Danube River, the site covers an area of approximately 3 decares (0.3 hectares).